 This will open a window showing all the plans in the project.
 If you created folders for the project, you will see the folders listed under the plan name to help you identify the correct plan to choose.
 You can also search by the plan name.
 Once you find the plan you want, click in the plan name area.

 Initially, you will see a color change on the screen.
 A purple color indicates no changes between the two plans.
-Blue represents the original plan, and red indicates the overlayed plan.
+Red represents the original plan, and blue indicates the overlayed plan.

-In this example, we can see detail (red color) was added to the addenda version.
+In this example, we can see detail (blue color) was added to the addenda version.
 There is also text in the bottom left with instructions on using overlay.

 You also have options to re-size or move the plan if it needs aligned.